einzige/redis-locker/README.md

 # redis-locker

-A locking mechanism.
+A super-FAST and super-ROBUST LOCKING mechanism.
 Builds queue of concurrent code blocks using Redis.
+If Redis fails at some point (cleared, filled with wrong data, stuck) it will be trying to stay alive anyway.
+This is supported by additional control-keys.

 ## Installing
 ```